 In my engagements with team members, partners and customers I often hear that the time they have to focus is limited.
-Changing focus areas, unclear vision and demanding or even impossible time lines, blur focus on what’s important and effective.
-I personally experienced some years ago that my focus on delivering and completing imperatives led to actual a lack of productivity and self fulfilment.
+Changing focus areas, unclear vision and demanding or even impossible timelines, blur focus on what’s important and effective.
+I personally experienced some years ago that my focus on delivering and completing imperatives led to actual lack of productivity and self-fulfilment.
 Work becomes actual work (on a negative way) and creative exploration and a fulfilled feeling at the end of the day, week or month slowly start overtaking the positives.
-In this blog I want to share some simple ways of making your day more productive.
-Apply focus to what matters.
+In this blog, I want to share some simple ways of making your day more productive.
+Apply focus on what matters.
 And deliver results which make you proud.

 My top 10 tips for making your (work) day more productive